grafviktor/goto/docs/GROUPS.md

 ![group setup in yaml](./img/yaml_storage_group.png)

 It can be tedious to assign a group to each host if you have lots of entries.
-Alternative approach would be to use your favorite text editor and tweak the hosts file directly.
+The alternative approach would be to use your favorite text editor and tweak the hosts file directly.
 The path to the hosts file can be found in `gg -v` output.

 1. Find the path to the hosts file: